Employment and Support Allowance

 You may be able to get Employment and Support Allowance if you have an illness or disability that affects your ability to work.
 If you are an employee you may be able to get Statutory Sick Pay as an alternative to Employment and Support Allowance, at least when you are first off work.

 There are two types of Employment and Support Allowance: contributory/new-style and income-related.

 Income-related Employment and Support Allowance is payable if you have a low income and have not made enough National Insurance contributions.
-Income-based Employment and Support Allowance has no time limit and can be claimed for as long as you meet the qualifying criteria.
+Income-related Employment and Support Allowance has no time limit and can be claimed for as long as you meet the qualifying criteria.
 It can also top-up contributory Employment and Support Allowance.

 You can no longer make a new claim for income-related Employment and Support Allowance, any new claims will be for Universal Credit instead unless you receive a Severe Disability Premium in one of your benefits in which case you can't claim Universal Credit yet.

 Contributory Employment and Support Allowance is paid if you made enough National Insurance contributions when you were working.
 You can get it even if your partner works or if you have savings.